Journalist murder case: Police formally announce arrest of suspects

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The JIT, headed by Additional Inspector General of Police Ghulam Nabi Memon, was especially formed by the Sindh government to investigate the murder case of Journalist Aziz Memon.
-According to AIG, the police investigation has revealed that local journalist Aziz Memon was murdered on the basis of an enmity.
+The JIT headed by Additional Inspector General of Police Ghulam Nabi Memon was especially formed by Sindh government to investigate the murder case of Journalist Aziz Memon.
+According to AIG, police investigation has revealed that local journalist Aziz Memon was murdered on the basis of an enmity.

 The same issue was broken by ‘The News’ in its May 22 edition with the heading of “Journalist murder case: two suspects arrested”, revealing the fact that “Two major arrests have been made in connection with the murder of journalist Aziz Memon, while police are searching one more key suspect who is still at large, revealed a source close to the investigation of the case.”